 - The quality of the application, including its clarity of expression.

 - The applicant’s or team’s preparation to pursue the project.

 - The feasibility of the plan of work and the likelihood that the overall project will be brought to a successful completion in due course.

 Please note that need is not a criterion.

 RSVP anticipates naming one winner and up to two alternates at the end of the competition.

-Notification will take place by email not later than May 15, 2017.
-The winner will have until June 30, 2017, to accept or decline the award.
+Notification will take place by email.
+The winner will have one month to accept or decline the award.

 All decisions are final.
 Unsuccessful applicants may choose to revise and resubmit their applications at later deadlines.